Creating Custom Balusters and Railing Panels

 ANSWER

-Custom railing panels, newels, and balusters can all be created using shapes or solids, and then converting them into millwork symbols, allowing them to be used in the Railing Specification dialog.
 This article discusses how to create different space intervals for balusters and creating a custom panel.
-Newels, balusters and panels can be created with any 3D item that has been added to the library as Millwork.
-For this example, Polyline Solids are used.
+Newels, balusters, and panels can be created with any 3D item that has been added to the library as millwork.
+For this example, 3D solids are used.

 To create a custom baluster or newel

-Materials can be specified on the Materials panel at this time if desired.
+Materials can be specified on the Materials panel at this time, if desired.
 If materials are not changed now, it's possible to change them later when the balusters are applied to the railing.

 Select the Millwork category when converting balusters into symbols